openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

  - Query latency is reduced by rewriting the logical plan to use Cube instead of the original table.

 ## Cube Optimizer Rule
-As part of logical plan optimization, Cube optimizer rule analyzes and optimizes the aggregation sub-tree of the logical plan with Cubes.
+As part of logical plan optimization, Cube optimizer rule analyzes and optimizes the aggregation subtree of the logical plan with Cubes.
-The rule looks for the aggregation sub-tree that typically looks like the following
+The rule looks for the aggregation subtree that typically looks like the following

 ```
 AggregationNode